Tsai-chia-hsiang/YOLO_LabelImg/readme.md

 This conversion will copy the file structure from `--staff_annotation_root` to `--to_root`, and it ensures all annotation files retain the same prefix as their corresponding frames.

 - Please note that we just adding serial_num_track_id to yolo detection labels format
-    - If you want to use this for training YOLO, please remove the `serial_num_track_id` at the end using other method.
+    - If you want to use this to train YOLO detector, please remove the `serial_num_track_id` at the end of each notation by your own.
-- About the corresponding images, we don't copy from `--staff_annotation_root` to `--to_root`, so you need to move/copy those frames by your own if you want to train YOLO detector.
+- About the corresponding images, we don't copy from `--staff_annotation_root` to `--to_root`.
+Therefore, you will need to move or copy those frames yourself if you want to train the YOLO detector.

 Sorry for the inconvenience.

 E.g.
 ```